sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-2.md

 Our [last change](https://github.com/sourcegraph/sourcegraph/pull/16368), however, was the real heavy hitter and comes in 2 parts.

+### Part 1: Using a more compact data structure

-First, we've so far been storing our commit graph in a map from commits to the set of uploads visible from that commit.
+We've so far been storing our commit graph in a map from commits to the set of uploads visible from that commit.
 When the number of distinct roots is large, the lists under each commit can also become quite large.
 Most notably, this makes the merge operation between 2 lists quite expensive in terms of both CPU and memory.
 CPU is increased as the merge procedure compares each pair of elements from the list in a trivial but quadratic nested loop.
 Memory is increased as merging 2 lists creates a third, all of which are live at the same time before any are a candidate for garbage collection.

 ```go
 var visibleUploads map[string /* commit */][]Upload /* unsorted slice of visible uploads */